National Symphony Orchestra: History

-1996–2008

-In 1986, the NSO became the artistic affiliate of the Kennedy Center, where it has presented a concert season annually since the Center opened in 1971.
+Antal Doráti became music director in 1970.
+He stood down as music director after 7 years.
+A deteriorating relationship with the NSO board of directors marked his tenure.
+Mstislav Rostropovich succeeded Doráti as music director in 1977.
+In 1986, the NSO became the artistic affiliate of the Kennedy Center, where it had presented a concert season annually since the Center opened in 1971.
+Rostropovich concluded his NSO tenure in 1994.

 Leonard Slatkin was music director of the NSO from 1996 to 2008.
 One report spoke of tensions between the conductor and the orchestra, and mentioned criticisms of Slatkin's programming and rehearsal styles.
 With the 2006–2007 season, Iván Fischer became the principal guest conductor of the orchestra.
 On April 13, 2007, the orchestra announced the appointment of Fischer as the orchestra's principal conductor as of the 2008–2009 season, for two seasons.

-2008-2022

-On September 25, 2008, the orchestra announced the appointment of Christoph Eschenbach as the orchestra's sixth music director, effective with the 2010–2011 season, for an initial contract of four years.
-During his tenure, NSO recorded a CD album.
-It was released on May 31, 2011, by the Finnish classical record label Ondine.
-The record included excerpts of their live performance from their program honoring the 50th anniversary of U.S. President John F. Kennedy's Inauguration.
-The recording was from their concert from January 22–24, 2011 which was held at Kennedy Center.
-In September 2011, the orchestra extended Eschenbach's contract through the 2014–2015 season, and in March 2014, his contract was extended through the 2016–2017 season.
-Throughout the 2016-2017 season, Eschenbach conducted a tribute program honoring the former music director Mstislav Rostropovich.
-He served as the maestro of NSO for 17 years, his legacy was celebrated through the program titled "Salute to Slava."
+In September 2008, the NSO announced the appointment of Christoph Eschenbach as the orchestra's sixth music director, effective with the 2010–2011 season, for an initial contract of four years.
+During his tenure, NSO released an album in 2011, including selections of their live performance from their program honoring the 50th anniversary of U.S. President John F. Kennedy's Inauguration.
+In September 2011, the orchestra extended Eschenbach's contract through the 2014–2015 season.
+In March 2014, his contract was extended through the 2016–2017 season.
 Eschenbach concluded his tenure as NSO music director at the end of the 2016–2017 season, and subsequently became the NSO's conductor laureate.

 In 2011, Gianandrea Noseda first guest-conducted the NSO, and returned in November 2015 for an additional guest engagement.
 In January 2016, the NSO announced the appointment Noseda as its next music director, effective with the 2017–2018 season.
 He served as music director-designate in the 2016–2017 season, and his initial contract as music director was for 4 seasons.
 In September 2018, the NSO announced the extension of Noseda's contract through the 2024–2025 season.
-In November 2019 he conducted the romantic tragedy opera of Richard Wagner's "Tristan und Isolde" for the White Light Festival in Lincoln Center.

-2022 to date
+The COVID-19 pandemic caused cancellation of full-scale live in-person concerts, and led to a local community outreach programme in 2020 called "NSO in Your Neighborhood (IYN)".
+Through this program, NSO held performances mostly outdoors in front of frontline health workers.
 In June 2022, the NSO announced a further extension of Noseda's contract through the 2026–2027 season.
-In July 2022, NSO also announced they have founded their record label which will feature releases of their recorded live performances.
 In January 2023, the NSO announced the appointment of Jean Davidson as its next executive director, effective 1 April 2023.

-Noseda and Davidson are set to collaborate for NSO's European tour during the 2023-2024 season.
-The orchestra will perform in Germany, Italy, and Spain.
+On the morning of 27 September 2024 at 11:00 local time, the musicians of the NSO took industrial action and initiated a work stoppage, the first such action since 1978, after a breakdown in labour negotiations.
+The management and the musicians reached a settlement by 14:30 local time that same day.

+In March 2025, the NSO announced its most recent contract extension for Noseda, through 2031.